 Enable Azure Automation State Configuration

-This topic describes how you can set up your machines for management with Azure Automation State Configuration.
-For details of this service, see Azure Automation State Configuration overview.
+This article describes how you can set up your machines for management with Azure Automation State Configuration.
+For details of this service, see [Azure Automation State Configuration overview][17].

 Enable Azure VMs

 Azure Automation State Configuration lets you easily enable Azure VMs for configuration management, using the Azure portal, Azure Resource Manager templates, or PowerShell.
-Under the hood, and without an administrator having to remote into a VM, the Azure VM Desired State Configuration extension registers the VM with Azure Automation State Configuration.
-Since the Azure extension runs asynchronously, steps to track its progress are provided in Check status of VM setup.
+The Azure VM Desired State Configuration extension registers the VM with Azure Automation State Configuration automatically.
+Since the Azure extension runs asynchronously, steps to track its progress are provided in [Check status of VM setup][11].

 Note